 Medical Exam Tips – Q and A

 A: A paramed exam is a personal interview to collect information about your medical history.
 This information allows the insurance company to perform a comprehensive evaluation of your current health.
-The exam usually includes recording of height, weight, blood pressure and pulse.
-The exam may also include the collection of blood and urine.
+The exam usually includes the recording of height, weight, blood pressure, and pulse.
+It may also include the collection of blood and urine.

-A: The paramed exam is forwarded to the insurance company.
-Any specimens obtained during the exam are sent to the laboratory and the results are forwarded to the insurance company for assessment.
+A: The results of the exam are sent to the insurance company.
+Any specimens obtained during the exam are sent to the laboratory, and those results are also sent to the insurance company for assessment.

-- Fast for 8 hours prior to the appointment
+- Fast for 8 hours before the appointment

-- Limit salt and high-cholesterol foods 24 hours prior to the exam
+- Limit your intake of salt and high-cholesterol foods 24 hours before the exam

-- Avoid strenuous exercise 12 hours prior to the exam
+- Avoid strenuous exercise 12 hours before the exam

-- Refrain from drinking alcoholic beverages for at least 12 hours prior to the appointment
+- Refrain from drinking alcoholic beverages for at least 12 hours before the appointment

-- Limit caffeine and nicotine one hour prior to the appointment
+- Limit caffeine and nicotine 1 hour before the appointment

-- Drink a glass of water 1 hour prior to the appointment
+- Drink a glass of water 1 hour before the appointment

-- Provide names and dosages of current medications
+- Provide the names and dosages of medications you are currently taking

-- Have available names, addresses and phone numbers of any doctors or clinics visited in the last 5 years
+- Have the names, addresses, and phone numbers available for any doctors or clinics you’ve visited in the last 5 years

-- Get a good night sleep prior to the examination
+- Get a good night’s sleep before the exam

 This video describes how to get the best results from your blood pressure reading: